lnlp/LMIC-node/README.md

 Continuously:

-- During transmission of uplink and downlink messages a transmit symbol will be shown in the top-right of the display.
+- During transmission of uplink and downlink messages a transmit symbol will be shown in the top-right of the display. the transmit symbol and LED are called transmit indicators.
+For MCCI LMIC transmit indicators are set to on while handling the EV_TXSTART event.
+Classic LMIC does not generate this event however.
+For Classic LMIC the transmit indicators will be set to on after an uplink has been successfully scheduled (which is less precise).
 - A notification when the doWork job is started. *(on serial port only)*
 - A notification when input data was collected *(on serial port only)*
 - Message with Counter value.
 On display label is abbreviated to "Ctr".